sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 A. Depends on what you want to do.
 CLU works best with Raidbot but Lazyraider and Combat can be used as well.
 When Healing Use Lazyraider and turn of Tank selection (aka: Solo Mode)

 Q. Where is XYZ setting?
-A. If you do not see it in the UI settings its not there yet!
+A. If you do not see it in the UI settings it's not there yet!

 Q. Is there any way for me to have control over blade flurry as a rogue?
 A. Turn off AoE, this is true for all class AoE abilities.